What you need to know before you visit Xcaret

 Information about Xcaret activities can be found here.

 Xcaret is NOT all-inclusive

 Xcaret is NOT all-inclusive.
 If you are staying at an all-inclusive resort in the Riviera Maya, this may feel like a surprise.
 Some of the other adventure parks in the area are all inclusive, so this can be confusing.

 You will need to bring cash and a credit card with you.
 There are extra charges for day lockers, strollers, snorkel equipment, towels, food and beverages.

-The result – we did not get to see the big show.
+Because of this, we did not get to see the big show.
 This was unfortunate because we’ve heard it’s the highlight of Xcaret.
 We did see some of the actors in costume before the show began.
 It looks like quite the spectacle.
-You can find some video footage on YouTube if your interested.

-The lesson – don’t make the mistake we did.
-Plan your visit to include the evening show.
+Travel tip – Plan your visit to include the evening show.
 If you have young kids, it might be wise to arrive at the park late morning or mid-day.